abdnh/anki-media-progress-tracker/README.md

-Anki add-on that saves your progress on media files embedded in cards such PDFs and videos.
+Anki add-on that saves your progress on viewing media files embedded in cards such PDFs, audios, and videos.

 For PDFs, you have to link to the files in your notes (which are assumed to be in your media folder) like so: